gitter-badger/arkade/README.md

 Note that we assume you have arkade added to your `$PATH`.

 ### Initial Setup
-Arkade works alognside GitHub, you need to generate a token key that it can use to create repositories, etc. on your account.
+Arkade works alongside GitHub, you need to generate a token key that it can use to create repositories, etc. on your account.
 GitHub has a good [article on this](https://help.github.com/articles/creating-an-access-token-for-command-line-use/).
 Once you have acquired your token, you need to set this up with Arkade.
 To do so, you use the login command followed by the token you have just created:

 ```bash